awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 |  10–30  |  `c5.xlarge.elasticsearch`  |
 | 30–75 |  `c5.2xlarge.elasticsearch`  |
 |  75–200  |  `r5.4xlarge.elasticsearch`  |
-+ For information about how certain configuration changes can affect dedicated master nodes, see [Configuration Changes](es-managedomains-configuration-changes.md)\.
++ For information about how certain configuration changes can affect dedicated master nodes, see [Making configuration changes in Amazon ES](es-managedomains-configuration-changes.md)\.
-+ For clarification on instance count limits, see [Cluster and Instance Limits](aes-limits.md#clusterresource)\.
++ For clarification on instance count limits, see [Cluster and instance limits](aes-limits.md#clusterresource)\.
 + For more information about specific instance types, including vCPU, memory, and pricing, see [Amazon Elasticsearch Instance Prices](https://aws.amazon.com/elasticsearch-service/pricing/)\.